makogirls/CXR/README.md

 # X-ray Classification Model: Normal / Pneumonia / Covid-19 / Tuberculosis

 This repository details the project for the 2023 Yonsei University Digital Healthcare Bootcamp (2023/07/26-2023/07/28).
-The project's aim was to develop a model to classify X-ray images into four categories: Normal, Pneumonia, Covid-19, and Tuberculosis.

 ## Introduction
 Our project aims to differentiate between three diseases (Pneumonia, Covid-19, Tuberculosis) that present with similar symptoms but have distinct causes and therefore require different initial treatments and isolation methods.
 Rapid and accurate differentiation at early stages is crucial for patient management.